nateraluis/luisnatera.com/_posts/2022-12-01-advent-of-code-day-1.md

 data = aocd.get_data(day=1, year=2022)
 ```

-The data is stored as a `string`, so I'll parse it splitting it by the lines between data entries, and store it in a list of lists, where I'll convert and store each entrie as an `integer`.
+The data was stored as a `string`, I parsed it by splitting the lines between data entries, and stored it in a list of lists, where I converted and stored each entire as an `integer`.

 ```python
 elves_food = [[int(food) for food in elves.splitlines()] for elves in data.split("\n\n")]
 ```

-Finally for getting the maximum number of calories I can get the maximum of the sum of lists:
+Finally for getting the maximum number of calories I got the maximum of the sum of lists:

 ``` python
 print("Max food calories: ", max(sum(elf) for elf in elves_food))